NLnetLabs/routinator/doc/manual/source/output-formats.rst

     json
           The output is in JSON format.
 The list is placed into a member named *roas* which contains an array of objects with four elements
+          each:

-          each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
+            - *asn* lists the autonomous system number of the network authorised to originate a prefix,
+            - *prefix* has the prefix in slash notation,
+            - *maxLength* states the maximum prefix length of the announced route, and
+            - *ta* has the trust anchor from which the authorisation was derived.

           This format of the *roas* element is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.

           The output object also includes a member named *metadata* which provides additional information.
 Currently, this is a member